Routes · Hapjeong, Mapo-gu

 What if it is wet?

-Light rain is fine; the paths are paved and the trees give some cover on the western stretch.
-Heavier rain we either shorten to the main 12 km loop or pivot to a different route entirely.
+Light rain is fine: the paths are paved and the trees give cover on the western stretch.
+In heavier rain we shorten to the 12 km loop or pivot to another route.

 Take it with you

-GPX + interactive map coming with the route packs.
+GPX + interactive map coming with the full runner's guide.

-Downloadable GPX, turn-by-turn cues, the elevation profile, and an interactive map land with the first route pack.
+Downloadable GPX, turn-by-turn cues, the elevation profile, and an interactive map land with the full guide.
 Until then, run it with me, I know every turn.